 Students are requested to provide their Social Security Number to the College for maintenance of their student records.
-This number allows the College to meet federal and State reporting requirements, enables communication with financial aid providers and service agencies, allows reporting to IRS regarding eligibility for the American Opportunity Tax Credit and Life Long Learning Credit, and substantially eases transfer of information between the College and other colleges and universities.
-Students who have not provided their Social Security Number risk loss of services and benefits, and may encounter delays when transferring from or to other institutions.
+This number allows the College to meet federal and State reporting requirements, enables communication with financial aid providers and service agencies, allows reporting to IRS regarding eligibility for the American Opportunity Tax Credit and Lifetime Learning Credit, and substantially eases transfer of information between the College and other colleges and universities.
+Students who do not provide their Social Security Number risk loss of services and benefits and may encounter delays when transferring from or to other institutions.
 The College makes every effort to protect students' Social Security Numbers from inappropriate disclosure.
-Questions about College use of the Social Security Number should be forwarded to the district director of records.
+Questions about College use of the Social Security Number should be forwarded to the District Records Office or the campus Registrar's Office.